urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ### Method 1: Use `minicom`

-Start `minicom` and configure the serial connection via `C-a o` - especially the path to the serial device (e. g. `/dev/ttyUSB0`), the correct baud rate, stop bits and so on.
+Start `minicom` and configure the serial connection via `C-a o`.
+Especially the path to the serial device (e. g. `/dev/ttyUSB0`), the correct baud rate (115200 baud) and the stop and parity bits (8N1) have to be set.

 Activate timestamps via `C-a n`.
 Do that several times and cycle through the timestamps modes: 'no timestamps', 'simple timestamps' and 'advanced timestamps' (with milliseconds).
 I use the latter mode, because the serial output with 115200 baud is really fast.
 See the screenshot below.